 As a broader intertextual evidence for the literal nature of the creation accounts, as well as the historicity of the other accounts of Genesis 1 to 11, it is important to point out that Jesus and all New Testament writers refer to the first 11 chapters of Genesis with the underlying assumption that they are literal, reliable history.
 Every chapter of Genesis 1 to 11 is referred to somewhere in the New Testament, and Jesus Himself refers to Genesis 1, 2, 3, 4, 5, 6, and 7.

 Gerhard F. Hasel, Terence Fretheim, James Stambaugh, among others, have set forth in detail various lines of evidence, based on comparative, literary, linguistic, intertextual, and other considerations, which lead to the “inescapable conclusion” set forth by Hasel that the designation of the word translated as “day” in Genesis 1 means consistently a literal, natural day of approximately 24 hours.
-“The author of Genesis 1 could not have produced more comprehensive and all-inclusive ways to express the idea of a literal ‘day’ than the one chosen.”20 Stambaugh has concluded that according to the biblical evidence that “God created in a series of six consecutive [approximately] twenty-four hour days.”21
+“The author of Genesis 1 could not have produced more comprehensive and all-inclusive ways to express the idea of a literal ‘day’ than the one chosen.”20 Stambaugh has concluded, according to his interpretation of the biblical evidence, that “God created in a series of six consecutive [approximately] twenty-four hour days.”21

 Though the non-literal interpretations of biblical origins must be rejected in what they deny (namely, the literal, historical nature of the Genesis account), nevertheless many of them have an element of truth in what they affirm.
 The first two chapters of Genesis are concerned with mythology—not to affirm a mythological interpretation but as a polemic against ancient Near East mythology.
 Genesis 1:1 to 2:4a is structured in a literary, symmetrical form.
 However, the synthetic parallelism involved in the sequence of the days in Genesis 1 is not a literary artifice created by the human writer, but is explicitly described as part of the successive creative acts of God Himself, who as the Master Designer created aesthetically.
 The divine artistry of creation within the structure of space and time does not negate the historicity of the creation narrative.